erikamaker/davinci-bot/README.md

 GPT-3 (the 3rd iteration of the Generative Pre-trained Transformer developed by OpenAI) is capable of natural language processing tasks.
 The "Davinci" models are known for their enhanced text completion capabilities, and so are sometimes used in tasks like chatting with people.
+This project entailed wrapping Davinci-003 in JavaScript, and rendering him in HTML.

+1. The JavaScript code handles David's logic, like message sending/receiving, user input processing, interaction with the Davinci-003 endpoint, and UI updates.
+2. HTML structures and defines David's UI elements, such as layout, text, and visual components.
+3. JavaScript dynamically manipulates HTML elements to display chat messages, loading animation, and handle user interactions.

 # Plans For David